brunocodutra/chessboard/README.md

 Cinder is an open source project and you're very welcome to contribute to this project by opening [issues] and/or [pull requests][pulls], see [CONTRIBUTING] for general guidelines.

-Building Cinder from source currently requires the nightly Rust compiler and [cargo-make].
+Building Cinder from source currently requires a recent nightly Rust compiler, [cargo-make], and [cargo-pgo].
 To compile binaries optimized for your CPU architecture, simply run `cargo make cinder`.

 ## License